legend069/SuperSlicer/README.md

 ## License and attribution

-SuperSlicer is licensed under the _GNU Affero General Public License, version 3_.
+SliCR-3D is licensed under the _GNU Affero General Public License, version 3_.
-SuperSlicer is based on PrusaSlicer by PrusaResearch.
+SliCR-3D is based on PrusaSlicer by PrusaResearch.

 PrusaSlicer is licensed under the _GNU Affero General Public License, version 3_.
 PrusaSlicer is owned by Prusa Research.